fczbkk/isvisible/README.md

 ## License

-isVisible is published under the [UNLICENSE license](https://github.com/fczbkk/isvisible/blob/master/UNLICENSE).
+isVisible is published under the [MIT license](https://github.com/fczbkk/isvisible/blob/master/LICENSE).
 Feel free to use it in any way.